What is the NFCC: National Foundation for Credit Counseling

 - 10% of Americans are repaying their own student loans or their children’s student loans

 - 32% of Americans are unable to save for an emergency

 NFCC: Gateway to Free Credit Counseling

 More than 3 million consumers each year come to NFCC members looking for help.
 It is easy to find since there are offices in 50 states and Puerto Rico.
 If a consumer needs assistance, a counselor will analyze their finances and come up with a budget and repayment plan.

-Student loans weren’t a big problem when McNamara was ordering hors devours, but now they account for $1.23 trillion in debt.
+Student loans account for $1.5 trillion in debt.
 NFCC counselors guide consumers through a myriad of repayment options.